majorimi/blazor-components/.github/docs/Loading.md

 Resets the component to the original state.
 Hides overlay `<div>`.

 ## `LoadingButton` component
-Renders a HTML `<button>` with customizable Content and LoadingContent for showing druing async operation in progress/loading...
+Renders a HTML `<button>` with customizable Content and LoadingContent for showing during async operation in progress/loading...

 ### Properties
 - **`Content`: `RenderFragment` HTML content - Required** <br />